aMarCruz/react-native-text-size/README.md

 Property  | Type   | Notes
 --------- | ------ | ------
 width     | number | Total used width.
-It may be less or equal to the given width.
-On Android this value may vary depending on the `usePreciseWidth` flag. height    | number | Total height, including top and bottom padding if `includingFontPadding` was set (the default). lastLineWidth | number | Width of the last line, without trailing blanks.<br>__Note:__ If `usePreciseWidth` is `false` (the default), this field is undefined. lineCount | number | Number of lines, taking into account hard and automatic line breaks.
+It may be less or equal to the given width.<br>On Android this value may vary depending on the `usePreciseWidth` flag. height    | number | Total height, including top and bottom padding if `includingFontPadding` was set (the default). lastLineWidth | number | Width of the last line, without trailing blanks.<br>__Note:__ If `usePreciseWidth` is `false` (the default), this field is undefined. lineCount | number | Number of lines, taking into account hard and automatic line breaks.